Lifecycle of a Service

 A common example would be a RESTful API endpoint with major versions exposed.
 For instance, a service might present major versions with a path like

 https://yourcompany.com/mycoolservice/v2.
 When a new version of API functionality is released, it can be accessed at

 https://yourcompany.com/mycoolservice/v3.
 Consumers of the service can test the new v3 functionality without impacting any integrations currently relying on v2.
 Once those changes are validated, any integrations can be readied to consume the new functionality at their leisure.

-Software that is not published as an API endpoint or service (for example, those made available as libraries or packages), often follow practices like Semantic Versioning to help customers understand which updates they should consume (i.e. when a change is considered "breaking").
+Software that is not published as an API endpoint or service (such as those made available as libraries or packages), often follow practices like Semantic Versioning to help customers understand which updates they should consume (e.g., when a change is considered "breaking").
 Similarly, Semantic API Versioning can help service consumers more granularly understand how they are impacted by released changes.

 The specific requirements for customer communication will vary according to many factors (e.g., service tier, customer type, organizational requirements, community expectations, etc.).
 But typically, it's prudent to have a method (or several methods) of informing customers when changes to a service are deployed, especially when those changes are considered "breaking changes."

 Two low-effort and high-touch methods for establishing that type of communication are providing both mailing lists and changelogs.
 An opt-in mailing list for customers provides a mechanism to receive change notifications, but also provides a useful mechanism for relaying any relevant announcements about a service that aren't directly related to a released change.

 Actively maintaining a detailed changelog in a predictable and accessible location also provides an ad-hoc/opt-in mechanism where interested consumers can reference released changes.
 A changelog should be a part of the release notes that accompany your service (e.g., in an app store, if applicable, or linked to via the README in the service's code repository).